 Most often it isn't a bad experience, it's no experience.

-There are many reasons that a puppy might not have had a rich and varied early puppyhood:
+There are many reasons that a puppy might not have had a rich and varied early puppyhood.
+Maybe the puppy was:

-Maybe they were from a puppy mill, a hoarding case, or an irresponsible backyard breeder who was just raising dogs for the money who didn't take the time to see to early socialization needs during the critical socialization window of 3-12 weeks.
+From a puppy mill, hoarding case, or irresponsible backyard breeder who was raising dogs just for the money and didn’t bother with socialization

 The most common cause of poor socialization is puppies who are born in the fall.